rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-morning-shell-data.md

 mv filename newfilename
 ```

-Let's say we'd like to rename our downloaded data files to reove unnecesary info from the name.
+Let's say we'd like to rename our downloaded data files to remove unnecesary info from the name.

 ```bash
 mv <> <>